Currently Active Development Team

 About: Although Holger is pursuing a master’s degree in physics, he has been programming as a hobby since childhood.
 It was inevitable that his path would cross 3D games programming and, consequentially, Ogre.
 After two years of familiarising himself with the engine and working on private projects as well as a public Ogre addon library, he contributed the basis of the new CMake build system.
 Holger joined the team in March 2009 as CMake and Linux maintainer.
 He retired beginning of 2013.

-Team Role: Programmer, General code maintainer
+Role: General code maintainer

 Location: TLV, Israel